scottyschup/ruby-curriculum/w1d1/running-ruby-code/writing-a-script.md

 The first line tells the shell to use the Ruby interpreter to run the program.
 If you had written `#!/usr/bin/env perl` it would run your program with the Perl interpreter.
-Without this, the shell will interpret your program as a shell script by default.
+Without this, the shell will interpret your program as a "shell script" (consisting of shell commands) by default.

 Next, we need to make the file *executable*, which tells the shell that the file is safe to execute as a program.
 For instance, you wouldn't want to run a Word document as a program.
-To do this, run `chmod +x script.rb` (the 'x' means *executable*).
+To make a program executable, run `chmod +x script.rb` (the 'x' means *executable*).

 You should now be able to run `./script.rb`.

 ### Conditional execution

 Sometimes you want to write a Ruby file that can be used as a library, but also invoked as a script.
-This is especially if you'd like to `require` your script to test out in irb.
+This is especially useful if you'd like to `require` your script to test out in irb.

 ```ruby
 #!/usr/bin/env ruby